Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of days.

 But the problem is that in stretching the quad you are actually pulling on the sore bit.
 Not cool.
 Especially if you are sore and flared up.
 This vicious cycle is what trips up most people.

 This is where rolling for self myofascial release comes in handy.
 The beauty of rolling for Osgood is that it allows us to create some length at the quad and help it catch up to the femur without pulling at the sore bit.
-Although all the rolling is important, kids with Osgood's need to pay particular attention to rolling out the quads properly as Sarah is doing below.

 - Be gentle and start slow